 VOTE!
 AT ALL LEVELS!

-A Starting Point: Thinking About Implicit Bias
+A Starting Point: Thinking About Implicit Bias and Talking About Race

 A Conversation on Hidden Bias Part 1: Introduction and Howard J. Ross Presentation